recipejoiner/backend-boilerplate/README.md

 Set up the development server:

 Currently, the server is configured to use a custom localhost URL along with a self-signed SSL cert in dev, partially for OmniAuth testing.
 You can see how to configure this to work for you by looking in `/config/environments/development.rb` and `config/puma.rb`, or just comment out all of those configurations.
+Also, note that once this is configured, trying to go to `localhost:3000` or any variation on that will not work.
+You must use port `3001` (or whatever port you've configured for SSL in `puma.rb`)

 __The server won't run until you've done this.__